Lease Extension Calculator London | Leasehold Extension

 Q: Where can I get a professional lease extension valuation?

-A: Harding Chartered Surveyors is a reputable and experienced firm that provides professional lease extension valuations.
+A: Harding Chartered Surveyors is a reputable, experienced firm providing professional lease extension valuations.
 They have a team of qualified and experienced surveyors who can provide accurate and reliable valuations to help leaseholders negotiate fair lease extension terms.

 Conclusion

-In conclusion, extending your lease in London or the surrounding areas is a critical decision for any leasehold property owner, especially considering the potential impact on the value of the property and securing a mortgage.
+In conclusion, extending your lease in London or the surrounding areas is a critical decision for any leasehold property owner, especially considering the potential impact on the property's value and securing a mortgage.
 The lease extension process, governed by the Leasehold Reform, Housing and Urban Development Act 1993, provides a statutory framework for leasehold enfranchisement and the right to manage.

-As a tenant, you are legally entitled to extend your lease by 90 years, as long as you have owned the property for at least two years, and your lease has not yet expired.
-The landlord cannot refuse a statutory lease extension, and the freeholder's rights are limited in this regard.
-However, bear in mind that the cost of extending your lease is subject to a complex calculation, which takes into account factors such as the annual ground rent, remaining lease term, and market value of the property.
+As a tenant, you are legally entitled to extend your lease by 90 years as long as you have owned the property for at least two years, and your lease has not expired.
+The landlord cannot refuse a statutory lease extension, and the freeholder's rights are limited.
+However, bear in mind that the cost of extending your lease is subject to a complex calculation, which considers factors such as the annual ground rent, remaining lease term, and market value of the property.
 A professional valuation from a chartered surveyor is essential for determining the likely premium payable for the extension.

-If you prefer a voluntary agreement, you can approach your freeholder on a voluntary basis to negotiate the extension cost.
-It is essential to take into account the potential for costs to escalate and the need for a professional lease extension valuation.
+If you prefer a voluntary agreement, you can approach your freeholder voluntarily to negotiate the extension cost.
+It is essential to consider the potential for escalating costs and the need for a professional lease extension valuation.
 However, the freeholder cannot refuse a statutory lease extension, and any disputes can be resolved through the Leasehold Valuation Tribunal.